verhas/pyama/doc/snippet.md

 of the snippet.

 When the macro resolution runs it is an error if some of the macros are not defined.
-In this case the text of the snippet is copied verbatim to the segment where it is used and pyama will log a warning, also giving information about the first key that it did not find.
+In this case the text of the snippet is copied verbatim to the segment where it is used and Pyama will log a warning, also giving information about the first key that it did not find.

 ### Defining values